Tag: t-sql

 Pivot Tables in MySQL

-Database development, Tables • One Comment
+Database development, MySQL, Tables • One Comment

 Briefly about Pivot tables This article deals with the transformation of table data from rows to columns.
 Such transformation is called...